dhruvkasarabada/Stock_Price_Prediction/README.md

 # AICourse
-This is our AI project on Stock Price Preciction
+This is our AI project on Stock Price Prediction in NY.